GALDRABOK/Ranveer_Phase2/picoctf/Forensics.md

 ![screenshot of decoder](./Screenshots/Forensics_Challenge3_decoder.jpg)
 <br>

-3.After using the decoder,an image is seen which contains the flag.
+3.After using the decoder,an image is seen which contains the flag.<br>
 ![screenshot of decoded image](./Screenshots/Forensics_Challenge3_decoded.jpg)
 <br>